Updated November 30, 2020.

 If your website has visitors from the EU and you – or embedded third party services like Google or Facebook – process any kind of personal data, the GDPR says that you must first obtain prior consent from the user.

-GPDR consent banner from Cookiebot CMP for compliance in Europe.
+GPDR consent banner for compliance in Europe.

 For this consent to be valid, it must be based on a clear information about the purpose, extent, and duration of your data processing.